TonyPhipps/SIEM/Incident-Response-Plan.md

 Following a simple model presents allows the opportunity to calmly assess, carefully process available choices, and act on the most appropriate one for the situation at hand.

-## Incident Tracking System
+## Ticketing System

 A full-featured ticketing system shall be used to track all Incidents.
-All Incidents and related data shall be stored for a period of no less than 1 (one) year.
+All tickets and related data shall be stored for a period of no less than 1 (one) year.
 Tickets shall have relevant emails and correspondence attached in such a way that they are archived alongside other incident details.

 Documents too large or otherwise not easily attached to the Ticket shall be stored in a secondary file system, encrypted and limited in access to the Incident Response Team and other parties with a need-to-know.

 It is the shared responsibility of all Incident Responders to ensure all tickets receive proper attention and timely updates.
 Tickets must be actioned upon and updated at least once per shift until closure.
 Updates shall consist of, at a minimum, a Work Log entry specifying the last action taken, who took the actions, and when.
 The Executive Summary shall be kept up-to-date, reflecting the known beginning, middle, and end of each incident at a high level.
-Outstanding actions should be included in this field, as they represent a portion the complete ticket summary.
+Outstanding actions shall be included in this field, as they represent a portion the complete ticket summary.

 ## Documentation, Training, Awareness